Mark Carney, ex-Bank of Canada governor, launches bid to replace Trudeau

 “Too many are falling behind.
 Too many young people can’t afford a home.
 Too many people can’t find a doctor,” he said.

-“And then on top of that … in just four days, the United States will swear-in Donald Trump as their 47th president, a man who threatens economic force on his closest, most steadfast allies, including Canada.”
+“And then on top of that … in just four days, the United States will swear in Donald Trump as their 47th president, a man who threatens economic force on his closest, most steadfast allies, including Canada.”

 Carney also criticised Pierre Poilievre, the head of the Conservative Party, who is widely expected to become the country’s next prime minister after this year’s elections are held.